 Just beside them, the dense green pixel camouflage of charred Russian military uniforms stains the pavement, scattered between personal belongings, toothbrushes, and Moscow metro tickets.

 The members of this frantic convoy were fleeing the village of Drobysheve into Lyman, unaware that the latter was already effectively surrounded by the Ukrainian army.
-Eight Russian soldiers have died here, according to police officers on the ground.
+Eight Russian soldiers died here, according to police officers on the ground.

 The bodies of those killed on the spot have already been removed from the roadside.
 Only one member of the party who had crawled into the forest in a hopeless attempt to escape still remained in his final resting place, his hand suspended in the air by rigor mortis.